941 does not match total for the quarter

 If you find the employee for whom the Withhold Tax box was unmarked during any payroll in the quarter/year, you may run a Payroll Summary report for that employee.
 You will likely find that their Gross Pay will divide evenly into the difference between the 941 and the Gross Pay figure.

-Once you have determined the numbers do not match (and the reason why) what can be done?
+Once you have determined the employee did not have the correct tax withholding box(es) marked, what can be done?

 You would not actually print a replacement check, but you would need to display it to your screen, close the PDF, and mark the check as having printed.
 Also, you could use the same check number but you would need to add a letter at the end because the system will not allow for duplicate check numbers.
 We would only recommend voiding and reissuing a check when the actual taxes payable/paid will not be affected.
 For example, if a Pastor who has a 0.00 override amount for taxes taken from his or her check has the issue, voiding and re-issuing the check will only change the amount reported on the 941 and not affect any tax figures.
 Note: if 0.00 taxes were taken out of the original check, make sure the 0.00 override is marked for the replacement check record.
 All numbers must match exactly.
 Only the 941 should be different.